-Part-time non-degree students taking courses for academic credit are charged on a per credit basis at \$740 degularly enrolled students in Princeton University, Westminster Choir College of Rider University, and New Brunswick Theological deminary, when properly certified by the Registrar, are admitted to classes without charge.
-Interns (abroad) Annual tuition \$1,760 nterns (abroad) are billed \$560 for 1 credit each semester, plus an administrative fee of \$320 per semester and are certified as full-tistudents while on internship.
-Unaffiliated Auditors Persons who, although neither students nor guests of the Seminary but with the necessary authorization are attending classes during either the fall or spring semester on a non-credit basis, are charged per credit hour of class at \$130 Fees Late Registration Fee Charged to any continuing student who registers for the fall semester after 4:30 p.m.
-July 12, 2016, or registers for the spring semester after 4:30 p.m.
-December 15, 2016.
-No new registration or re-registration will be accepted after 4:30 p.m. on the fifth day of classes of a semester \$110 Drop/Add Fee Charged to a student's account upon submission of a drop/add form (per change) \$25 Degree Change Application Fee (if more than one change) \$100 Comprehensive Fee Charged to all full-time students and those part-time students residing in Seminary housing.
-Billed at \$680 each semester to partially defray various institutional and instructional costs, such as the cost of counseling services, student publications, technological and media services, internet, Tiger Transit transportation system, parking permits, etc. \$1,360 Basic Fee Charged to all part-time students not residing in Seminary housing.
-Billed at \$340 each semester to partially defray various institutional and instructional costs, such as the cost of student publications, technological and media services, internet, Tiger Transit transportation system, parking permits, etc. \$680 Student Health Insurance
+Part-time non-degree students taking courses for academic credit are charged on a per credit basis at \$780 Regularly enrolled students in Princeton University, Westminster Choir College of Rider University, and New Brunswick T Seminary, when properly certified by the Registrar, may be admitted to classes without charge. heological Interns Interns, abroad and/or living off campus, are billed \$600 for 1 credit each semester, plus an administrative fee of \$325 per semester and are certified as full-time students while on internship; these charges are billed \$925 per semester \$1,850 Interns living on campus are billed \$600 for 1 credit each semester, plus an administrative fee of \$690 per semester and are certified as full-time students while on internship; these charges are billed \$1,290 per semester \$2,580 Doctoral Research Scholars A research fee of \$400 is charged to those participating in this one semester program \$400 Unaffiliated Auditors Persons who, although neither students nor guests of the Seminary but with the necessary authorization are attending classes during either the fall or spring semester on a non-credit basis, are charged per credit hour of class at \$140 \$140 Fees Late Registration Fee Charged to any continuing student who registers for the fall semester after 4:30 p.m.
+July 12, 2017, or registers for the spring semester after 4:30 p.m.
+December 14, 2017.
+No new registration or re-registration will be accepted after 4:30 p.m. on the fifth day of classes of a semester. \$110 Drop/Add Fee Charged to a student's account upon submission of a drop/add form (per change) \$25 Degree Change Application Fee (if more than one change) \$100 Comprehensive Fee Charged to all full-time students and those part-time students residing in Seminary housing.
+Billed at \$690 each semester to partially defray various institutional and instructional costs, such as the cost of counseling services, student publications, technological and media services, internet, Tiger Transit transportation system, parking permits, etc. \$1,380 Basic Fee

-Annual premium for a single student \$2,900 annually / \$1,450 per semester Graduation Fee a.
-Candidates for PhD degree \$120 b.
-Candidates for all other degrees and certificates \$100 Transcripts or Certification Letters (each) \$10 Diploma Replacement Fee (each) \$120 ID Card Replacement Fee (each) \$20 Student Mail Box Key Replacement Fee (each) \$15 Parking Fee per semester (Part-time non-matriculating student) \$50 Printing Charges Visit the Information Technology Services' website at technology.ptsem.edu for information regarding printing and copying charges, as well as to check an individual balance.
+Charged to all part-time students not residing in Seminary housing.
+Billed at \$345 each semester to partially defra various institutional and instructional costs, such as the cost of student publications, technological and media services, internet, Tiger Transit transportation system, parking permits, etc. ay \$690 Student Health Insurance Annual premium for a single student billed \$1,575 per semester \$3,150 Graduation Fee a.
+Candidates for PhD degree \$120 o.
+Candidates for all other degrees and certificates \$100 Transcripts or Certification Letters (each) \$10 Diploma Replacement Fee (each) \$130 D Card Replacement Fee (each) \$20 Student Mail Box Key Replacement Fee (each) \$15 Parking Fee per semester (Part-time non-matriculating student) \$50